 From the moment I first walked into a gaming store, nervous about whether I’d find someone to play Dungeons and Dragons with, I noticed how inclusive the tabletop community is.
 Sexuality, sex, gender, age, religion, race.
 None of it matters if you’re keen to sit down and roll some dice.

-In truth, people at the gaming table care very little about those elements, not in a dismissive way, but you’re there to play a game.
-So are they.
+In truth, people at the gaming table care very little about those elements, not in a dismissive way, but you’re there to play a game and so are they.
 It’s one of those few areas where the politics of the world seem to fade away and you can embrace each other in the moment.
 Sure, you’re not going to like everyone, but everyone truly tolerates each other.
-It really is magic.
+It really is magic at the gathering (took a year but I read this and thought “I MISSED A PUN!”).

-An element of this I see people struggle with is gaming can often attract socially awkward people.
+I sometimes see people struggle with the fact gaming can often attract socially awkward people.
 There’s something about the unique imagination, environment and gameplay which coalesces with people who struggle with perfect social skills.
 Don’t mistake those quirks for being uninviting.
 The fact those people are at the table should tell you just how inviting the community is, they feel safe enough to be there and put their ideas and stories into this shared world.

 I’ve made some great friends from the gaming community.
-From people I’ve met at events to people who mentioned they play Dungeons and Dragons at University.
+From people I’ve met at events to people who just happened to mention they play Dungeons and Dragons at University.
 I’ve met people who I otherwise wouldn’t have known and whose world views I hadn’t even considered.
 Because the community is so inviting, it’s opened up my exposure to people of all walks of life.
 And helped me form and keep friendships I never would have had.

 This core principal is the same whether you’re at a gaming store or in your own home with a few friends around.
 No matter what type of gamer you are, no matter what type of game you enjoy or where you enjoy it; you’re there because you find it fun.
 You’re there because it makes you happy.
 And there’s something so pure about that.

-While such a fantastic element of the community, I do recognise this is an area of conflict for some gaming subcultures as well.
-Its common sense but it’s really true: just because you like a type of game, doesn’t mean someone else is going to.
+While such a fantastic element of the community, I do recognise this diversity is an area of conflict for some gaming subcultures as well.
+Some people believe other types of games don’t deserve to be respected.
+For many years I heard people saying this about Eurogames (until they actually had some exposure to some great entries and learned to shut up).
+It might be common sense but it’s really true – just because you like a type of game, doesn’t mean someone else is going to.
 Someone liking something different doesn’t ruin the thing for you.
 So let them enjoy it.
 If you turn people down or make them feel bad about the types of games they like, you’ll scare them from the community.
-You’re lowering the pool of people who will encourage others to our hobby, lower the publicity the hobby gets and the money being brought into it.
-There’s a meme floating around I fully believe in – “there are two types of people in this world.
+You’re lowering the pool of people who will encourage others to join our hobby, lower the publicity the hobby gets and the money being brought into it.
+There’s a meme floating around on the internet somewhere which I fully believe in – “there are two types of people in this world.
 Those who like tabletop games and those who haven’t played the right game yet”.

 I once travelled to Brisbane for an Android: Netrunner tournament and miscounted my cards.
 Believing myself to be unable to play, I mentioned this to a guy who was attending who I recognised.
 Within minutes I had four people looking through their spare cards and one guy willing to run to his house a few blocks over just to help me out.
 I didn’t know these people, I’d never spoken to them before or even seen them.
 They just cared that a person wouldn’t be able to play and they could do something about it.

 At every Friday Night Magic I’ve been to, there’s inevitably a new player who’s interested but doesn’t have a deck or know how to play.
 They’ll often purchase an intro pack and then someone helps them construct their deck from spares they’ve got.
-This usually isn’t a staff member.
-They’ve got an event to run.
+This usually isn’t a staff member because they’ve got an event to run.
 Community members line up and throw cards at new players to help get them excited and into it.

-If you want to learn to play a game, go along and ask about it and I guarantee if anyone knows anything about it, they’ll give you a hand to get started.
+If you want to learn to play any game, go along and ask about it and I guarantee if anyone knows anything about it, they’ll give you a hand to get started.

-I’ve travelled all across Australia playing in a lot of different gaming stores.
+I’ve traveled all across Australia playing in a lot of different gaming stores.
 And in my experience, the community has largely been amazing no matter where I am.
 Sure.
 No community is perfect.
-I acknowledge in some cases communities can become hostile or lose sight of the list above.
+I acknowledge in some cases some pockets of this community can become hostile or lose sight of the list above.
 In those cases, it’s often about taking a step back and recognising where things are going off track.
 Maybe things are getting too competitive.
 Maybe you need to take aside a few people who are causing damage to the community and ask them to stop being jackasses.
 But even in those pockets of disharmony, there are still fantastic people who are keen for a game.

 It’s up to each of us to foster our community to help it continue to grow strong.
-And with a community as amazing as ours, I have no doubt it will happen.
+And with a community as amazing as ours, I have no doubt it will continue to happen.

 If you enjoyed this then share the joy on social media so others can enjoy it too.
 And check out our other reviews.
 They’re always good for a laugh.